 In late 2007, world-renowned Stanford University psychologist Carol S. Dweck, Ph.
-D., shook the psychology world with her publication of Mindset: The New Psychology of Success.
-In the book, Dweck details her simple, yet groundbreaking discovery of the power of one’s mindset.
-From education and sports to work and the arts, nearly every area of our lives, at its core, is dramatically influenced by how we perceive our own abilities and skills.
+D. shook the psychology world with her publication of Mindset: The New Psychology of Success.
+In the book, Dweck details her simple, yet groundbreaking, discovery of the power of a mindset.
+From education and sports to work and the arts, nearly every area of our lives, at its core, is dramatically influenced by how we perceive our abilities and skills.

 As Maria Popova summarizes in Brainpickings article, Fixed vs. Growth: The Two Basic Mindsets That Shape Our Lives, a Fixed Mindset:

-With a Fixed Mindset, a person’s view of intelligence, skills or aptitude are often thought of as being predetermined — you are born with your particular capacity, and once you hit your brain’s threshold for learning, you cannot move any further.
-This is particularly detrimental, because with the self-impression that you’re incapable of improving through application or perseverance, you force yourself to stop dead short of seeking challenges and new knowledge.
+With a Fixed Mindset, a person’s view of intelligence, skills or aptitude are predetermined — you are born with your particular capacity, and once you hit your brain’s threshold for learning, you cannot move any further.
+This is particularly detrimental because, with the self-impression that you’re incapable of improving through application or perseverance, you force yourself to stop short of seeking challenges and new knowledge.
 For a Fixed Mindset, there is no point — they already know they’re not going to have any tangible improvements.

 As Popova goes on to summarize,

-Now, while Dweck’s research is, at it’s heart, incredibly insightful, her most important mindset-based discovery was that our acceptance of a Fixed or Growth mentality manifests at a very early age.
+One of Dweck’s most important mindset-based discoveries was that our acceptance of a Fixed or Growth mentality manifests at a very early age.
 From very early on, as individuals, we are making lifelong decisions about our future behavior, relationship with success and failure in both professional and personal contexts and, most shockingly, our capacity for happiness (Popova).

 As Dweck says: